You must identify product status (e.g. is it good or bad).

-This requirement is often the most misunderstood, notice that this clause starts with the words "where appropriate", it is up to the organisation to decide how far this needs to be taken, but you are generally required to:
+This requirement is often the most misunderstood, notice that this clause starts with the words "where appropriate", it is up to the organization to decide how far this needs to be taken, but you are generally required to:

 Where appropriate, the identification system should allow for traceability from the finished product back to incoming material records and customer specifications.

 Products must be suitably identified by a part number or job number corresponding to applicable drawings, specifications and other technical documents related to the product.